Seteeri/Particle/snippets/notes/PARTICLE.md

       * Default layout is oriented towards lists of text/num/syms similar to alphanumerical outlines

-    * Refactor methods: generation, bounds, layout
+    * Refactor methods: generation, bounds, layout (PART I)
       * Refactor calculate bounds [Done]
       * Refactor gen [Done]
         * Should calc be last resort if not there? -> That is an error then